juliapampus/DataspaceConnector/docs/pages/deployment/logging.md

 ## Configuration

+We can distinguish between changes at configuration time and some at runtime.

 ### Static Configuration
 You may configure logging setting in the `log4j2.xml` at `src/main/resources`.
 There, you will find the different loggers and the target outputs used within the Dataspace Connector.